CodeNow/big-poppa/README.md

 # Big Poppa

 *Big Poppa is a notorious manager who keeps track of all his users.
 He knows who owes him money and when it is due.
-He also stores other attributes for his users and only give out this information to those he deems worthy.*
+He also stores other attributes for his users and only gives out this information to those he deems worthy.*

 ## Setup